Exhibition

 Mindla Diament (1911 – 1944)

-Sister of Julia, a refugee in pre-war France, in 1941, she joined the resistance within the FTP-MOI of which she became one of the liaison agents.
-Arrested in Chalon-sur-Saône, she was deported to Germany on December 3, 1942 and guillotined on August 24, 1944.
+Sister of Julia, a refugee in pre-war France, in 1941 she joined the resistance within the FTP-MOI where she became one of the liaison officers.
+Arrested in Chalon-sur-Saône, she was deported to Germany on 3 December 1942 and guillotined on 24 August 1944.

-Photo: Mindla Diament photographed by her sister Julia Pirotte. © Julia Pirotte/Memorial de la Shoah.
+Photo: Mindla Diament photographed by her sister Julia Pirotte. © Julia Pirotte/Shoah Memorial.

 Curator: Caroline François, in charge of exhibitions, and Bruna Lo Biundo, independent researcher